 4- Calculate annual leave days

-A leave management system automatically calculates employees remaining days of annual leave.
+An online leave management system automatically calculates employees remaining days of annual leave.
 Therefore, there is no need for either an employee to keep track of their annual leave days.
 Managers also don’t need to manually keep a record by tracking, calculating and inputting data into spread sheets and so on.

 Why you should use a workflow software for employee leave management